 - Rolled Oats

 These are some of my very favorite staple foods that I keep on hand at all times.
 So many different recipes can be made with these staple items.

 Now, that you are thinking about stocking your pantry with wholesome whole foods, start gathering good recipes for cooking and baking.
-Here are few to get your started.
+Here are a few to get you started.
 I will be adding more as I have time.

 These are recipes that I have personally used for many, many years.
 They have been tried and tested by all family and friends.
 They are my go-to standby recipes.